zenmetsu/radioModem/README.md

 Arduino:
   Alas, poor Arduino.
 I have never managed to get analog reads to work fast enough to demodulate a BPSK31 signal.
-The problem is that the Arduino's analogRead takes something like 50 bazillion clock cycles and I cannot quite get it fast enough to do 8kHz sampling of the incoming signal.
+The problem is that the Arduino's analogRead takes something like 50 bazillion clock cycles and I cannot quite get it fast enough to do 8kHz sampling of the incoming signal... the best that I can manaage is about 3.1kHz.
 There may be a way to do it from a lowlevel standpoint, but I will have to try working on that at another time.